METALS-London copper eases as dollar clings to 3-month high

 March 9 (Reuters) - London copper prices fell on Thursday, as the dollar hovered near a three-month high, making the greenback-priced metal more expensive to holders of other currencies.

-The dollar held near a three-month high on U.S. Federal Reserve Chair Jerome Powell's message that interest rates would have to go higher and possibly faster to tame inflation.
+The dollar held near the three-month highit reached after U.S. Federal Reserve Chair Jerome Powell's message that interest rates would have to go higher and possibly faster to tame inflation.

 Panama's government and Canada's First Quantum Minerals FM.TOagreed on the final text for a contract to operate the Cobre Panama mine, and Panamanian authorities allowed the company to resume concentrate loading operations.